Tips for Purchasing a UPS (battery backup)Billy McKindley

 - What equipment needs to be connected to the UPS and does it have special power requirements?

-Refer to the noted down Voltage and Amperage each of your device use, using those numbers you can calculation your required VA numbers:
+Refer to the noted down Voltage and Amperage each of your device use, using those numbers you can calculate your required VA numbers:

 Voltage X Amperage of each device = VA + 20% (VA number with 20% spare to give you some run-time).